Nicnl/darq_ultrawide_resolution_editor/README.md

-# DARK Ultrawide Resolution Editor
+# DARQ Ultrawide Resolution Editor

 ## What is DARQ?

-DARK is a indie game made by Unfold Games.
+DARQ is a indie game made by Unfold Games.
 https://store.steampowered.com/app/433550/DARQ/

 ## Why this GitHub project?